tabulapdf/tabula/README.md

-**Repo Note**: The `master` branch is an *in development* version of Tabula that may or may not work.
-For stable, working code, please see [releases](https://github.com/tabulapdf/tabula/releases) or [switch to a `stable/` branch](https://github.com/tabulapdf/tabula/branches).
+**Repo Note**: The `master` branch is an *in development* version of Tabula.
+This may be substantially different from the latest [releases of Tabula](https://github.com/tabulapdf/tabula/releases).

-*As of August 2015, the master branch uses [tabula-java](https://github.com/tabulapdf/tabula-java) instead of [tabula-extractor](https://github.com/tabulapdf/tabula-extractor) under the hood.*
+*As of August 2015, the master branch (and Tabula 1.1.X+) uses [tabula-java](https://github.com/tabulapdf/tabula-java) instead of [tabula-extractor](https://github.com/tabulapdf/tabula-extractor) under the hood.
+Previous versions of Tabula use tabula-extractor. *

 ---